ojhaujjwal/auth/README.md

 #### Session set save handler

 This module also comes with session set save handler to store session data in database.
 By default session_set_save_hander is already enabled.
-You have to enable it in options.
+If you want to disable it, disable it in the following settings:

 <pre>
 $session_settings = array(